Nurse/Health Home

 - Please note that the Meningitis B vaccine, while potentially given concurrently, is not a requirement for school attendance.

 - A physical examination on the official NYS form, dated within 12 months of the sports registration start date, is required.
-Brighton Central School District - Health Forms
+Forms can be found on the Brighton Central School District - Health Forms website: Brighton Central School District - Health Forms

 - Ensure the pediatrician has checked the "Family Cardiac History review" and "Student may participate in all activities without restriction" boxes.

-- Athletic Registration for Fall sports begin on July 21, 2025.
+- Athletic registration for Fall sports begins on July 27, 2026.

 For students requiring prescription medications: